-However in most instances, if caught early, it can be treated naturally.
-First you’ll need to decide exactly which activity has caused it and either completely stop or take a period of rest from that activity or consumption.
+However, in most instances, if caught early, it can be treated naturally.
+First, you’ll need to decide exactly which activity has caused it and either completely stop or take a period of rest from that activity or consumption.

 1. Rest, recuperation and support

-In the case of professional athletes or those who have sustained their tendon injuries through work, the minimal measures taken should include heat or ice packs, rest, and physical supports such as wrist or knee braces.
+For professional athletes or those who have sustained their tendon injuries through work, the minimal measures taken should include heat or ice packs, rest, and physical supports such as wrist or knee braces.
 In severe cases, physiotherapy may be necessary.

 Failing to rest at the start of your tendonitis will mean that your body will force you to rest later, and probably for an extended period.